-- (i) The calculation of current ratio is based on current assets divided by current liabilities. - (ii) Interest coverage is based on (loss) profit before interest and finance cost for the year. - (iii) The calculation of gearing ratio is based on the total loans and borrowings divided by total equity. - (iv) Debt to equity ratio is calculated by dividing net debt (total loans and borrowings net of cash and cash equivalent) by total equity and expressed in percentage. - (v) The ratios are calculated by adjusted net profit from the non-recurring listing expenses incurred for the respective period/year.
-Adjusted net profit for the period/year represents our profit for the period/year excluding listing expenses.
-Adjusted net profit is not a measure of performance under HKFRS measures has limitations as an analytical tool, and you should not consider it in isolation from, or as substitute for analysis of, our results of operations or financial condition as reported under HKFRS.
+- (i) The calculation of current ratio is based on current assets divided by current liabilities. - (ii) The calculation of gearing ratio is based on the total loans and borrowings divided by total equity. - (iii) Debt to equity ratio is calculated by dividing net debt (total loans and borrowings net of cash and cash equivalent) by total equity and expressed in percentage.

-The Group recorded a current ratio of approximately 11.1 times as at 31 March 2020 (as at 31 March 2019: 18.0 times), reflecting the financial competence of the Group.
+The Group recorded a current ratio of approximately 10.1 times as at 31 March 2023 (as at 31 March 2022: 22.7 times), reflecting the financial competence of the Group.

-As at 31 March 2020, the Group's cash and bank balances amounted to approximately HK\$56.6 million (as at 31 March 2019: HK\$59.1 million).
-The Group recorded interest coverage of approximately (3.1) times (as at 31 March 2019: 44.3 times).
-The adjusted interest coverage after excluding listing expenses would be approximately (3.1) times (as at 31 March 2019: 211.9 times).
+As at 31 March 2023, the Group's cash and bank balances amounted to approximately HK\$54.6 million (as at 31 March 2022: HK\$53.2 million).
 The Group has sufficient resources to satisfy its working capital and sustain its business.

-As at 31 March 2020, overall interest bearing liabilities of the Group are nil (as at 31 March 2019: Nil), therefore the gearing ratio was not applicable to the Group.
+As at 31 March 2023, overall interest bearing liabilities of the Group are nil (as at 31 March 2022: Nil), therefore the gearing ratio was not applicable to the Group.
 The Company does not have any long term liabilities.

-The Group recorded net cash positions as at 31 March 2020 and 31 March 2019 respectively and therefore debt to equity ratio analysis was not applicable.
+The Group recorded net cash positions as at 31 March 2023 and 31 March 2022 respectively and therefore debt to equity ratio analysis was not applicable.